JohnExists/HelpingKimberly-1P13-Project3/README.md

 In this project, me and my 3 other group members will assist with one challenge she faces, Microwave usage.

-To use her microwave, Kimberely's needs to use her iPhone camera to zoom into each button.
+To use her microwave, Kimberely's needs to use her iPhone camera to zoom into each button too see what she is pressing.
 This process is time consuming and inconvenient for her.

 ## Our Solution
 To allow Kimberely to easily use her microwave, we designed a compact system that plugs into a wall outlet and where the sensors are placed under the buttons of a microwave.
 Here are the features: